- Table of Contents

 What Is Value Engineering?

-Value Engineering, often referred to as Value Analysis, is a systematic and collaborative process that aims to improve the value of a project, product, or service while minimising costs.
+Value Engineering, often called Value Analysis, is a systematic and collaborative process that aims to improve the value of a project, product, or service while minimising costs.
 Initially introduced during World War II by Lawrence D. Miles, an engineer at General Electric, Value Engineering has since spread across various industries, including construction, manufacturing, and design.

 At its core, Value Engineering is a problem-solving methodology that seeks to optimise resources, enhance functionality, and maximise performance without compromising on quality or safety.
 It involves a team of experts from diverse disciplines who collectively brainstorm, analyse, and propose innovative alternatives to deliver better value for money.